AresMUSH/aresmush/game/plugins/pose/help/repose.md

 ---
-toc: Communicating
+toc: Posing
-summary: Catching up on poses you missed.
+summary: Pose order and repose.
+aliases:
+- po
 ---
+# Repose

 The repose system keeps track of poses so you can catch up on what you've missed.
 Pose order tracking is a tool to help you keep track of whose turn it is.
 It is **not** intended to be a strict restriction on who's allowed to pose.
 Use any order you like in a given scene.

 `repose` - View catchup poses.